att/netarbiter/sds/install-kubeadm/README.md

 ```
 - You can also find your token string by running `sudo kubeadm token list` from the master node.

-## Delete a work node from your K8s cluster
+## Delete a worker node from your K8s cluster
 (src: https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#tear-down )
 In the master node
 ```